woocommerce/google-listings-and-ads/src/Tracking/README.md

   * `context`: indicate which link is clicked
   * `href`: link's URL

+* `google_account_connect_button_click` - Clicking on the button to connect Google account.

 * `google_ads_account_link_click` - Clicking on a Google Ads account text link.
   * `context`: indicate which page / module the link is in
   * `link_id`: a unique ID for the link within the page / module

 * `help_click` - "Help" button is clicked.
   * `context`: indicate the place where the button is located, e.g. `setup-ads`.

+* `mc_account_connect_button_click` - Clicking on the button to connect an existing Google Merchant Center account.

+* `mc_account_create_button_click` - Clicking on the button to create a new Google Merchant Center account, after agreeing to the terms and conditions.

 * `modal_closed` - A modal is closed
   * `context`: indicate which modal is closed